 \subsection{Label Taxonomy Structure}\label{subsec:label-taxonomy-and-hierarchy}

 To exploit the hierarchical relationships between thoracic abnormalities, the first step is to define a disease taxonomy that demonstrates different abnormalities’ interrelationships.
 In this taxonomy, diseases are structured hierarchically in a graph, with higher levels representing broader disease categories and lower levels representing more nuanced distinctions between related diseases.
 The taxonomy is structured such that if a disease is present then its parent disease is also present.
-Furthermore, in presence of multiple parent classes for a given child class, the taxonomy structure only utilizes the more dominant parent (e.g., if class $c_1$ has two parent classes $c_3$ and $c_5$ , while the $c_5$ is also the parent of $c_3$ class, in this scenario, we assume $c_5$ as the parent class of both $c_1$ and $c_3$.
+Furthermore, in the presence of multiple parent classes for a given child class, the taxonomy structure only utilizes the more dominant parent (e.g., if class $c_1$ has two parent classes $c_3$ and $c_5$ , while the $c_5$ is also the parent of $c_3$ class, in this scenario, we assume $c_5$ as the parent class of both $c_1$ and $c_3$.

 For example, pleural effusion and pneumothorax can be classified as subcategories of pleural abnormalities, whereas atelectasis and consolidation can be classified under pulmonary opacity.
 This hierarchical structure enables the model to take advantage of the relationships between diseases to improve its classification performance.